pulumi/docs/pulumi-hugo/themes/default/content/blog/deploying-netlify-cms-on-aws/index.md

 tags: ["aws", "github-actions", "netlify", "s3", "cloudfront", "certificate-manager", "route53"]
 ---

-[Netlify CMS](https://www.netlifycms.org/docs/intro/) is an open-source content management system that provides UI for editing content and adopting Git workflow.
+[Netlify CMS](https://docs.netlify.com/) is an open-source content management system that provides UI for editing content and adopting Git workflow.
 Initially, we want to take advantage of it to increase efficiency to edit Pulumi's website.
 However, during development, we found few examples are deploying the CMS application on AWS instead of Netlify, its home platform.
 Therefore, in this blog post, we would like to share how to organize Netlify's file structure and use Pulumi to store the content on S3 buckets, connect to CloudFront, and configure certificate in Certificate Manager.

 <!--more-->

 {{% notes type="info" %}}
 Because we are deploying CMS on AWS, we can not use Netlify's Identity Service, which manages the access token sent by Github API.
-We will introduce how to write the [External OAuth Client-Server](https://www.netlifycms.org/docs/external-oauth-clients/) and deploy it on AWS in the next post.
+We will introduce how to write the [External OAuth Client-Server](https://docs.netlify.com/security/secure-access-to-sites/identity/registration-login/#external-provider-authentication) and deploy it on AWS in the next post.
 {{% /notes %}}

-For this project, we use [Nelify CMS's Github backend](https://www.netlifycms.org/docs/github-backend/).
+For this project, we use [Netlify CMS's Github backend](https://docs.netlify.com/git/overview/).
 Our CMS app changes website content stored in another Github repository under the same account.
 The website uses Hugo as the static site generator.

 ## Extracting CMS As a Stand-alone React App

-The [starter template](https://www.netlifycms.org/docs/start-with-a-template/) provided by Netlify implements the CMS application inside the target repository.
+The [starter template](https://docs.netlify.com/get-started/) provided by Netlify implements the CMS application inside the target repository.
 We extract the CMS application from the target repository and copy it in another repository under the same Github account to improve the modularity.

 We can use the [templates from @talves](https://github.com/ADARTA/netlify-cms-react-example) to extract the CMS as a stand-alone React application.